Beware Of Lazy Eye Syndrome In Children

 Children are not likely to complain about difficulties with their vision because they do not know what normal vision is like.
 Remember, they are still learning to see - so they have no way of benchmarking the normal against the abnormal.
 Parents need to be alert on their behalf and watch for signs which indicate that vision development, even if not complete, is not in proper order.

 Do your children prefer to sit close to the television all the time?
-Do they read from books kept very close to their faces?
-Do their noses almost touch their desks when they are writing or drawing?
+Do they view books keeping them very close to their faces?
+Do their noses almost touch their desks when they are trying to draw?
 Some children would squint especially when tired or when they are making an excessive attempt to focus accurately on something they are interested in.
 This type of squint may be relieved by wearing the appropriate glasses.
 The ophthalmologist will be better placed to come out with an accurate diagnosis of an exhibited symptom.

 So what if one eye is amblyopic or lazy?